Treatment for Schizophrenia

-Max Ernst, German surrealist.
-The painting “The Triumph of Surrealism” from 1937 represents a anthropomorphous figure, like those appearing in dreams or in hallucinations
+“The Triumph of Surrealism,” painting by Max Enst German surrealist from 1937 shows a phantasy anthropomorphous figure, like those appearing in dreams or schizophrenia

 Schizophrenia is a serious mental disorder characterized by profound impairments in thinking and feeling.
 In most patients, especially those untreated, schizophrenia develops progressively.
-The end stage of such dynamics is the residual schizophrenia characterized by major personality changes and patient’s invalidism.
+The end stage of such dynamics is the residual schizophrenia characterized by major personality changes and the patient’s invalidism.

 Psychosis and schizophrenia

-The term psychosis refers to various mental disorders characterized by changes in thinking, feelings and people’s perceptions of themselves and the world around them.
+The term psychosis refers to various mental disorders characterized by changes in thinking, feelings, and people’s perceptions of themselves and the world around them.
 Schizophrenia is the most common disorder within the wider group of psychosis.

 Schizophrenia affects people from all walks of life.
 The most frequent onset of schizophrenia happens in younger people age between 15 and 30, both men and women alike.